 [formerly COMT 321 Theories of Media and Society]

 3 cr.
 Prerequisite: COMX 200, COMX 330 or consent of department chair. (alternating Sp) Examines the role of mass media in modern societies and the effects and influences of media institutions and mediated messages on individuals, communities, societies, and culture.
 Presents and critically examines a range of theories, scholarly opinions, and research approaches regarding media-society interrelationships.

 [formerly COMT 325 Introduction to Visual Communication]

 3 cr.
 Prerequisite: COMX 200 or consent of department chair. (every other Sp & Su) Surveys the entire spectrum of visual media, and introduces students to the fundamentals of communication (theoretical models, the role of codes and conventions, etc.).
 Addresses formal developments in visual communication.
-Serves as a springboard to several of the more specialized offerings in the Mass Communication program.
+Serves as a springboard to several of the more specialized offerings in the Media Studies program.

 COMX 341 History and Theory of Persuasion